simonambridge/RestServer/README.md

 ## Querying Data Using A ReST Web Interface

 A ReSTful web interface provides an API for calling programs to query the data in Cassandra.

+Because ReST calls are over HTTP we can also view the responses in a web browser.

-To use the web service, use the following url’s.
-These will return a json representation of the data using the ReST service.
+The web service is usually required to return data in JSON format.
+The examples in this repo will show you how to return a json representation of the data using the ReST service.

-The sample queries are served by a web service written in Java.
+The sample queries are served by a web service written in Java running on Jetty.
 The code for this web service is provided in the repo.
+Jetty will be downloaded and installed when you build the repo.

 The web service adopts a framework that separates the web, service and data access layers into individual, easily maintainable components.

 ##Pre-Requisites